damccorm/tag-ur-it/README.md

   contains: Feature
   addLabels: ['enhancement']
 - valueFor: '**Assign to damccorm**' # If user specifies "**Assign to damccorm**: yes", it will get labeled with "damccorms problem now" and assigned to "@damccorm"
   contains: yes
   addLabels: ['damccorms problem now']
   assign: ['damccorm']

 # List of secondary rules to run if no matches detected in primary rules
 nomatches:
-- contains: 'damccorm' # Checks the entire issue for a substring match of damccorm.
+- contains: 'this should get assigned to damccorm' # Checks the entire issue for a substring match.
 If one is found, adds labels "damccorms problem now" and "maybe?", and assigns to "@damccorm"
   addLabels: ['damccorms problem now', 'maybe?']
   assign: ['damccorm']